jgable/dashee/README.md

 dashee.load(config);
 ```

+### Dashee Application

+Should start an express server with the appropriate routes and configuration.
+Should initialize the NeDB connection.
+Should initialize the configured theme.
+Should require and initialize all the configured blocks.
+Should compile/initialize all the blocks assets.

 ### Themes

 Themes should be exposed as a module that can be required.
 They should be able to register their own directories for serving CSS and Script; the directory files will be compiled using mincer automatically before the server starts.